picyoh/react-simple-select/README.md

 In this case the title will be set with the name parameter

 ## License

-Copyright (c) 2014-2021 HackerOne Inc. and individual contributors.
 Licensed under MIT license, see [LICENSE](LICENSE) for the full license.